mylivn-gmbh/mobile-test-assignment/README.md

 ### Technical restrictions:
 No 3rd party libraries for performing these operations with images are allowed - you should do it by yourself.
 However, if you want to use some frameworks for dependency injection or reactive programming - it’s up to you.

+### Quality
+The purpose of this test assignment is to check you real-world skills in developing mobile applications.
+When we review applicant's solution, we expect to see production ready code, which does not break in any real-world scenario (handles all important corner cases).
+Ability to predict corner cases for the problem an applicant solves is one of the most important engineering skills that we check.
+Unfortunately, it is not always possible to approximate skills of an applicant based on incomplete or crashing application.

 ### Visual example:
 ![](https://raw.githubusercontent.com/mylivn-gmbh/mobile-test-assignment/master/assets/cat.gif)